What is meningococcal disease?

 Mild problems following meningococcal vaccination:

-- A small percentage of people who receive the vaccine develop a mild fever.
+- A small percentage of people who receive the vaccine experience muscle or joint pains.

 Problems that could happen after any injected vaccine:

 - People sometimes faint after a medical procedure, including vaccination.
 Sitting or lying down for about 15 minutes can help prevent fainting and injuries caused by a fall.
-Tell your doctor if you feel dizzy or have vision changes or ringing in the ears.
+Tell your doctor if you feel dizzy or lightheaded or have vision changes.

 - Any medication can cause a severe allergic reaction.
 Such reactions from a vaccine are very rare, estimated at about 1 in a million doses, and would happen within a few minutes to a few hours after the vaccination.As with any medicine, there is a very remote chance of a vaccine causing a serious injury or death.
 The safety of vaccines is always being monitored.
 For more information, visit: http://www.cdc.gov/vaccinesafety/.